MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/teams-in-hc.md

 Use the complete meetings platform in Teams to schedule, manage, and conduct virtual appointments with patients.

-- If your organization already uses an Electronic Health Record (EHR) system, you can integrate Teams for a more seamless experience.
-Teams Electronic Health Record (EHR) connector makes it easy for clinicians to launch a virtual patient appointment or consultation with another provider in Teams directly from the EHR system.
+- If your organization already uses an EHR system, you can integrate Teams for a more seamless experience.
+Teams EHR connector makes it easy for clinicians to launch a virtual appointment with a patient or consultation with another provider in Teams directly from the EHR system.
 To learn more, see [Virtual Appointments with Teams - Integration into Oracle Health EHR](ehr-admin-oracle-health.md) and [Virtual Appointments with Teams - Integration into Epic EHR](ehr-admin-epic.md).
 - If you aren't using a supported EHR system, you can use the Virtual Appointments app in Teams.
 To learn more, see [Virtual Appointments with Teams](virtual-appointments.md).

 ![Virtual Appointments with Microsoft Teams.](media/virtual-visits-teams.png)